SEAR, short for Sets, Elements, And Relations, is a structural set theory with the following properties:

 In a similar manner, every relation is always associated to an ordered pair of sets, the first called its source and the second its target (thus the fundamental relations in SEAR are binary relations).
 If is a relation from to we write .
 As with elements, the assertion is only well-formed if and have the same source and the same target.

 Implicit in the existence of three types of things is that nothing is both a set and an element, etc., so in particular a statement such as is not well-formed if is an element and a set.
 Furthermore, SEAR does not include an equality relation between sets: even if and are both sets we do not consider to be well-formed.
-(Thus SEAR adheres to the philosophy of “speak no evil.”)
+(Thus SEAR respects the principle of equivalence.)

 The final piece of data that we have is a notion of when a relation holds of a pair of elements and .
 We write when holds of and .